The “SExIER Curve” is best understood with the following story:

-Because contrary to popular belief, it’s not the major decisions that shape our lives; it’s the tiny, seemingly insignificant minor decisions that make us into the person we are today.
+Because contrary to popular belief, it’s not the major decisions that shape our lives; it’s the daily, minor decisions that make us into the person we are today.

 Who do you want to be tomorrow?

-“Be a better person tomorrow.
-Make a better decision today.”
+“Be a better person tomorrow by making a better decision today.”